peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `static void Write​(Object objValue,
      OutputStream output,
      CBOREncodeOptions options)`<br>
- Writes an arbitrary object to a CBOR data stream.
+ Writes an arbitrary object to a CBOR data stream, using the specified options for controlling how the object is encoded to CBOR data format.
 * `static void Write​(String str,
      OutputStream stream)`<br>
  Writes a string in CBOR format to a data stream.